SternXD/Dell-Precision-Tower-3620-Hackintosh/README.md

 ## IMPORTANT

-Make sure to add SMBIOS of iMac TBD and serial number in config.plist.
+Make sure to add SMBIOS of iMac19,1 and serial number in config.plist.